*This post has been updated to reflect the current statistics for medical practitioners as per the Medical Board of Australia June 2022.

 Post Nominals (FRACDS(+/-OMS)).

-The RACDS has been existence now for 50 years providing a broad range of activities to enhance the professional development of both general and specialist dentists through individually mediated studies, examinations and continued professional development.
+The RACDS is over 50 years old and Fellows have been providing a broad range of activities to enhance the professional development of both general and specialist dentists through individually mediated studies, examinations and continued professional development.
 It is responsible for the RACDS OMS Training Program.

 The OMS Training Program is designed to provide trainees with sufficient theoretical and practical background to meet all current standards available in Oral and Maxillofacial Surgery in Australia and New Zealand.